-A variety of drugs has been used.
-Ketoconazole (for dogs only!) and itraconazole (Sporanex) for cats probably are most common.
-The drug griseofulvin (Fulvacin) is also very effective in treating ringworm.
+Ketoconazole (for dogs only) and itraconazole (Sporanox) for cats probably are the most common drugs used to treat ringworm.
+The drug griseofulvin (Fulvacin) is also very effective.
 Once swallowed, it is incorporated into the growing hair where it slows the growth of the fungus.
 Your veterinarian will recommend the best choice for your situation.

 Treating the Environment

-In addition to treating your puppy, you must clean the environment.
+In addition to treating your puppy, you must clean its environment.
 That’s easier said than done because the ringworm spores are nearly indestructible.
-Contaminated hairs and skin debris shed into the environment remain infective for over a year, and act as a reservoir for reinfection.
-Treating the environment helps reduce the numbers of fungal spores, and helps prevent reinfection.
+But treating the environment helps reduce the numbers of fungal spores, and helps prevent reinfection.

 Only concentrated bleach, cancer-causing chemicals, and enilconazole (toxic to cats) have been shown to effectively kill ringworm spores, and none of those options work well in your home.
 Currently, experts recommend environmental control by daily cleaning of all surfaces using a diluted bleach solution (one part bleach to ten parts water), along with thorough vacuuming.

 Get rid of spore reservoirs such as carpet, drapes, pet bedding, and the like.
-Repeatedly bleach all surfaces with a 1:10 bleach and water solution.
 High-temperature steam also may be effective.
 Vacuum repeatedly, but remember to toss out the bag every time, or you’ll simply spread the spores.
 Disinfect the vacuum, too, with the bleach and water spray.